biopython/biopython.github.io/wiki/Biopython.md

                                                                                                                                                       -   [ Join the mailing lists](Mailing_lists "wikilink")                                                                              | -   [ What's being worked on](Active_projects "wikilink")
                                                                                                                                                                                                                                                                                             -   [ Developing on Github ](GitUsage "wikilink")          |

-The latest release is [Biopython 1.52](Download "wikilink"), released on 22 September 2009.
+The latest release is [Biopython 1.53](Download "wikilink"), released on 15 December 2009.